gnuradio/hugo-website/content/grcon/grcon19/about.md

 ## Social Events

 We are proud to continue GRCon’s tradition of high-quality social events, which provide an opportunity to network & get to know others in the community.
 Turnout at GRCon socials is very high year after year, and we look forward to once again offering a fun and unique experience.
+Planned social events for 2019 include a Monday night social at the hotel featureing an "Art Battle", and Thursday night Biergarten in the Davidson Saturn V hall, under a massive Saturn V rocket.

 ## Amateur Radio License Exam

 New this year, there will be a HAM radio license study and exam session, to be followed by hands-on demos using low-cost hardware and GNU Radio.
 If you are already licensed, this is a great opportunity to meet fellow HAMs and learn about the use of GNU Radio for amateur radio!
-For more information, check out the GRCon17 HAM Radio Exam page.
+Exams will be conducted by [CAVEC](http://www.cavechamexam.com/about.html).
+The test fee and identification requirements are detailed [here](http://www.cavechamexam.com/huntsville-exam-site-info.html) in "What you need to bring to the exam session".

 ## Special Interest Focus Groups